logicalclocks/hops-docs/docs/getting_started/hopsworksai/guides/getting_started.rst

     :align: center
     :figclass: align-center

-As soon as the instance has started, you will be able to log in to your new Hopsworks instance with the username and password provided.
-We recommend that you change that password after your first login.
-You are also able to stop or terminate the instance.
+As soon as the cluster has started, you will be able to log in to your new Hopsworks cluster with the username and password provided.
+You will also able to stop or terminate the cluster.

 .. _running.png: ../../../_images/running.png
 .. figure:: ../../../imgs/hopsworksai/running.png